mickaeltemporao/deep-voting/README.md

 # deep-voting
-A first attempt at deep learning
+A first attempt at deep learning to predict votes